FIRSTTeam102/cpp-style-guide/README.md

 #### L6.
 Logical units within a block should be separated by one blank line.

 #### L7.
 Include statements must be at the top of the file.
 Library includes should use angled brackets and project file includes should use quotes.
-Include statements within groups should be sorted by their hierarchical position.
+Include statements within groups should be sorted alphabetically.
 Inlude statements should be placed in the below order:
 ```cpp
 // Related header file
 #include "subsystems/Shooter.h"